Ethel173/BL2-Modding/Unvaulted Eridians/readme.md

-attempt at porting eridium weapons from BL1 -> bl2
+attempt at porting eridian weapons from BL1 -> bl2

 	replaces bandit brand gear
 	core is the main part for balance and working